 TGax Editor: Change the paragraph below as follows (#CID 9313, 5664, 5084, 5665, 4851):

-A TWT scheduling AP that receives a PS-Poll or an APSD trigger frame from a TWT scheduled STA during an announced TWT SP shall follow the rules defined in 11.2.2.2.6 (AP operation during the CP) to deliver buffered BUs to the STA.
+A TWT scheduling AP that receives a PS-Poll or an APSD trigger frame from a TWT scheduled STA during an announced TWT SP shall follow the rules defined in 11.2.2.6(#5084) (AP operation during the CP) to deliver buffered BUs to the STA except that it may deliver multiple buffered BUs as defined here(#5665).
 A TWT scheduling AP may deliver multiple buffered BUs to the TWT scheduled STA during:

-An announced TWT SP, without following the rules in 11.2.2.2.6 (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP and the PS STA sending the QoS Null frame does not follow APSD.
+An announced TWT SP, without following the rules in 11.2.2.6(#5084) (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP and the PS STA sending the QoS Null frame does not follow APSD.

-An unannounced TWT SP, without following the rules in 11.2.2.2..6 (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP and the STA has switched to AM.
+An unannounced TWT SP, without following the rules in 11.2.2.6(#5084) (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP(#9313, 5664).

 NOTE—The TWT scheduling AP can deliver the buffered BUs in an A-MPDU under a BlockAck agreement.
+The TWT scheduling AP can exceed the duration of the TWT SP if the TWT scheduled STA is in Active mode.(#9313, 5664)

 A TWT scheduling AP should indicate Alternate TWT or Reject TWT in the TWT Command Setup field of the broadcast TWT element for as many DTIM periods as needed to exceed the longest interval any STA is expected to not receive Beacon frames either when: